ebaauw/homebridge-hue/README.md

 To aid troubleshooting, homebridge-hue dumps the full bridge / gateway state into a json file, when `Identify` is selected on the bridge accessory.
 Bridge ID, mac address, ip address, and usernames are masked.
 The file is created in `~/.homebridge`, and is named after the bridge / gateway.
 Note that the Apple's [Home](http://www.apple.com/ios/home/) app does not support `Identify`, so you need another HomeKit app for that (see **Caveats** below).

 If you need help, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).
 Please attach a copy of your full `config.json` (masking any sensitive info), the debug logfile, and the dump of the bridge state.
+For questions, you can also post a message to the **#homebridge-hue** channel of the homebridge workspace on [Slack](https://slackin-adpxqdnhge.now.sh/).

 ### Caveats
 The homebridge-hue plugin is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for years, but your mileage might vary.
 Please report any issues on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).